23Tarandeep57/Mine-Safety-Analysis/data/analysis_report_advanced.md

 # DGMS Fatal Accident Patterns (Last 6 Months)
-Period: 2025-05-21 to 2025-12-03
+Period: 2024-11-18 to 2025-12-03
-Total incidents: 8
+Total incidents: 21

 ## Clustered Themes

 ## Causes
+- unknown: 9
+- vehicle_collision: 5
-- unknown: 3
+- fall_other: 3
-- vehicle_collision: 2
+- fall_of_ground: 2
 - electrocution: 1
-- fall_of_ground: 1
 - conveyor_machinery: 1

 ## States
+- Chhattisgarh: 4
+- Jharkhand: 3
+- Karnataka: 2
+- Odisha: 2
-- Chhattisgarh: 2
+- West Bengal: 2
 - Andhra Pradesh: 1
-- Jharkhand: 1
-- Odisha: 1
 - Rajasthan: 1
+- Gujarat: 1
 - Madhya Pradesh: 1
-- Assam: 1
+- Maharashtra: 1

 ## Districts
 - Korba: 2
 - Prakasam: 1
+- Kolar: 1
+- Tumkur: 1
 - West Singhbhum: 1
 - Angul: 1
 - Rajsamand: 1
+- Sundargarh: 1
-- Betul: 1
+- Korea: 1
-- Jorhat: 1
+- Gandhinagar: 1

 ## Minerals
-- Coal: 4
+- Coal: 11
+- Building Stone: 2
 - Granite: 1
 - Iron Ore: 1
 - Lead & Zinc: 1
+- Oil & Gas: 1
+- Manganese: 1
 - Oil and Gas: 1
+- COAL BED METHANE (CBM): 1
+- Stone: 1

 ## Seasons
+- summer: 10
 - monsoon: 5
-- summer: 2
+- winter: 5
-- winter: 1
+- post-monsoon: 1

 ## Time of Day
-- 12:00–17:59: 4
+- 12:00–17:59: 8
+- 06:00–11:59: 7
-- 00:00–05:59: 2
+- 00:00–05:59: 3
-- 06:00–11:59: 2
+- 18:00–23:59: 3

 ## AI Narrative
-**Safety Analytics Summary: DGMS Fatal Accident Patterns (Last 6 Months)**
+**Safety Analytics Report for the Next Quarter**

-Based on the data, the following regional trends, common causes, and prioritized safety recommendations are identified:
+Based on the data analysis, the following regional trends, common causes, and prioritized safety recommendations are identified:

-* **High-Risk Regions:** Chhattisgarh (2 incidents) and Korba district (2 incidents) are identified as high-risk areas, with a significant proportion of accidents occurring during the monsoon season (5 incidents).
+* **High-Risk States:** Chhattisgarh and Jharkhand have the highest number of incidents, with 4 and 3 incidents respectively.
+These states should be prioritized for targeted safety interventions.
-* **Mineral-Specific Risks:** Coal mining is the most hazardous activity, accounting for 4 out of 8 incidents.
-This highlights the need for enhanced safety protocols and training for coal mining operations.
+* **Coal Mining Hotspots:** Coal mining is the most common mineral involved in incidents, with 11 out of 21 incidents.
+This highlights the need for enhanced safety measures in coal mines, particularly in Chhattisgarh and Jharkhand.
+* **Summer Season Risks:** The majority of incidents (10 out of 21) occurred during the summer season.
+This suggests that heat-related hazards and fatigue may be contributing factors.
-* **Vehicle Collisions:** Two incidents were attributed to vehicle collisions, indicating a need for improved transportation safety measures, such as regular vehicle maintenance and driver training.
+* **Vehicle Collisions:** Vehicle collisions are the second most common cause of incidents, with 5 out of 21 incidents.
+This indicates a need for improved transportation safety protocols, particularly during the summer season.
-* **Electrocution and Fall of Ground:** These causes are relatively rare (1 incident each), but their occurrence emphasizes the importance of regular equipment inspections and adherence to safety guidelines.
-* **Night Shift Accidents:** Two incidents occurred during the night shift (00:00–05:59), suggesting that additional safety measures, such as enhanced lighting and increased supervision, may be necessary to mitigate risks during this period.
+* **Unknown Causes:** 9 out of 21 incidents had unknown causes, which highlights the need for improved incident reporting and investigation processes.
-* **Summer and Monsoon Season Risks:** The majority of incidents (7 out of 8) occurred during the monsoon or summer seasons, which may be attributed to increased water-related hazards and heat stress.
+* **Time of Day:** The majority of incidents (15 out of 21) occurred during the day (06:00–17:59), with a peak between 12:00–17:59.
+This suggests that fatigue and distractions may be contributing factors.
-* **Prioritized Recommendations:**
-	+ Enhance safety protocols and training for coal mining operations in Chhattisgarh and Korba district.
-	+ Implement improved transportation safety measures, including regular vehicle maintenance and driver training.
-	+ Conduct regular equipment inspections and adhere to safety guidelines to prevent electrocution and fall of ground incidents.
-	+ Increase supervision and implement enhanced lighting during night shifts.
+* **District-Specific Risks:** Korba and Prakasam districts have the highest number of incidents, with 2 and 1 incidents respectively.
+These districts should be prioritized for targeted safety interventions.
+* **Mineral-Specific Risks:** Coal mining and building stone extraction are the most common minerals involved in incidents.
+This highlights the need for enhanced safety measures in these sectors.
+* **Recommendation 1:** Implement heat-related hazard mitigation measures in coal mines, particularly in Chhattisgarh and Jharkhand, to reduce the risk of summer-related incidents.
-	+ Develop and implement seasonal safety plans to mitigate risks associated with monsoon and summer seasons.
+* **Recommendation 2:** Develop and implement improved transportation safety protocols to reduce the risk of vehicle collisions, particularly during the summer season.
-	+ Conduct a thorough review of conveyor machinery safety procedures to prevent similar incidents in the future.
-	+ Provide additional training and resources to address the unique challenges posed by lead and zinc mining operations.
+* **Recommendation 3:** Enhance incident reporting and investigation processes to reduce the number of incidents with unknown causes.
+* **Recommendation 4:** Conduct targeted safety interventions in Korba and Prakasam districts to reduce the risk of incidents in these areas.